 - Do you have philosophical, religious or other beliefs that would prevent you from making a fair and impartial judgment?

-Both the prosecution and the defense then get to “excuse” a certain number of the potential jurors.
+Both the prosecution and your defense team then get to “excuse” a certain number of the potential jurors.

-It depends.
 A judge may never throw out a jury’s “not guilty” verdict.
-But a judge may overturn a jury’s “guilty” verdict if the judge believes the evidence did not support a finding of guilt.
+Though a judge may overturn a jury’s “guilty” verdict if the judge believes the evidence did not support a finding of guilt.

 There are two ways an attorney may discharge a juror from a jury in Nevada: 1) For cause challenges, and 2) peremptory challenges.

-- For cause: Like it sounds, “for cause challenges” are when a juror is discharged for a specific reason that could preclude his/her ability to carry out his/her duties.
+- For cause: Like it sounds, “for cause challenges” are when a juror is discharged for a specific reason that could preclude their ability to carry out their duties.
 The attorney seeking the discharge has to state the reason, such as:

-- the juror admits to a bias against the defendant,
+- the juror admits to a bias against you,

 - the juror is ill,